-Rooting roses in potatoes may sound a strange idea but, if done correctly, it is actually a reliable method of propagation.
+Rooting roses in potatoes may sound a strange idea but, if done correctly, rotting the rose in potato is actually a reliable method of propagation.
 If you are unaware propagation is a great way of doubling the number of plants you have without spending money.

 Propagation usually requires placing a plant cutting in soil or water.
 However rooting roses in potatoes can be just as effective.
 It also solves one of the more difficult problems that come with trying to root rose cuttings, keeping the cutting moist for long enough.
 Rooting roses in potatoes provides not just ample amounts of moisture but also a healthy level of nutrients.
-This helps to make the propagation process successful.
+This makes the propagation process using potatoes successful.

 Once you understand the process, rooting roses in potatoes is a relatively simple process.
 It makes the ideal project for both experienced rose lovers and novice gardeners.
 As your rose cuttings grow into healthy plants they can be planted in your garden, forming an integral part of various planting schemes such as a butterfly garden.
 You can also use the blooms to make rose water or rose oil.
 This guide will take you through the process, explaining everything that you need to know.

-Legal notice: you can’t propagate roses that are under patent unless you pay the patent holder a royalty fee.
+Legal notice: you can’t propagate rose varieties that are under patent unless you pay the patent holder a royalty fee.

 Before we begin rooting roses in potatoes we need to have a few other items to hand.
 Being prepared will help to speed up the process, meaning that you will be able to quickly transplant the cutting.
 Swiftly transplanting the rose cutting gives it the best possible chance to establish itself.